I hold both a bachelor's and a master's degree in applied mathematics.

 An example of a distribution with a high variance is the amount of money spent by customers of a supermarket.
 The mean amount is maybe something like $25, but some might only buy one product for $1, while another customer organizes a huge party and spends $200.
 Since these amounts are both far away from the mean, the variance of this distribution is high.

 This leads to something that might sound paradoxical.
-But if you take a sample of a distribution of which the variance is high, you don't expect to see the expected value.
+But if you take a sample of a distribution in which the variance is high, you don't expect to see the expected value.

 Formal Definition of the Variance